SASLCproject/SASLC/README.md

 Emeritus Professor of English and Medieval Studies at the University of Illinois at Urbana-Champaign.
 He works on Old English poetry and prose, especially anonymous homilies, Hiberno-Latin literature, and the transmission of biblical apocrypha in the Middle Ages.
 He is author of _The Irish Tradition in Old English Literature_ (Cambridge, 1993) and most recently of _Manuscripts in Germany and Austria: Anglo-Saxon Manuscripts in Microfiche Facsimile_ (Tempe, 2016).
 He is currently preparing an edition of _The Apocalypse of Thomas_ for Corpus Christianorum, Series Apocryphorum.

 ###### Duties of the Editorial Board
-The Editorial Board of the SASLC project will shape the mission and vision of the project by, in part, fulfilling the following duties:
+The Editorial Board of the SOEALLC project will shape the mission and vision of the project by, in part, fulfilling the following duties:
 1. Review draft entries on the website so they can be published in the public area.
 2. Review other changes to the website.
 3. Approve plans for future print volumes.